FuelLabs/fuel-token-overview/docs/src/claim-genesis-drop.md

 ![Claim Eth](https://raw.githubusercontent.com/FuelLabs/fuel-token-overview/refs/heads/main/assets/claim-genesis-drop/7-claim-eth.png)

-Congratulations, and thank you for being part of the Fuel community!
-Now, please head over to the [Fuel Ignition staking guide](./stake-on-fuel.md) to learn how you can stake your FUEL tokens and help secure the network!

 Congratulations and thank you for being a part of the Fuel community!
 Now, please head over to Fuel Ignition and follow this [guide](./stake-on-fuel.md) to stake your tokens.